folkehelseinstituttet/Fhi.Frontend.Style/README.md

 ## Usage

-**NB!** This styling uses the custom fonts `BrandonText` and `CrimsonText`, which are not included in the package, and needs to be imported by the project using it.
-The fallback fonts `SourceSansPro` and `PTSerif` are included.
+**NB!** Only `SourceSansPro` and `CrimsonText` are distributed with this package. `BrandonText` are proprietary, and needs to be imported in projects where it's a design requirement.

 If you want the full style library